Enterprise Risk Management

 The Center assists forward-thinking organizations strengthen risk management practices in various ways.
 One way is through an Enterprise Risk Management engagement that includes a Risk Assessment and the implementation of an ERM Framework.
 A risk assessment provides a bird’s eye view of organizational life through a detailed report on critical risks with accompanying recommendations for strengthening risk management.
 The Center’s consulting team members are independent, objective and sensitive to the culture and circumstances of our nonprofit clients.
 Our reports reflect our objectivity, deep experience advising nonprofits, and recognition of special areas of concern.
 An ERM Framework is the strategy and tools that enable an organization’s leaders to effectively forecast risk and sustain an ongoing, mission-focused risk management program.
 Our risk assessments provide a candid assessment and practical recommendations.
 Our ERM frameworks provide the tools nonprofit staff and volunteer leaders need to sustain and strengthen risk management for the long-term.

 In the Center’s experience nonprofit organizations often have effective risk management efforts in place, but those efforts may be limited to one or more areas of service or operations.
 An Enterprise Risk Management engagement elevates risk oversight to the board, establishes protocols for ensuring an effective board-staff partnership in the oversight and treatment of risk, and sets forth specific strategies for monitoring and managing risk across all areas that impact mission fulfillment, including reputation, relationships with stakeholders, governance activities, and day to day operations.

-To inquire about our availability for an ERM engagement, contact us by e-mail or call Melanie Lockwood Herman at (202) 785-3891.
+The Center’s minimum fee for an ERM Review is $25,200.
+To inquire about our availability for an ERM engagement, contact us by e-mail or call Melanie Lockwood Herman at 703.777.3504.